-Students in the College may enroll in graduate courses with instructor consent.
-Some professional school courses are open by petition only.
+Students in the College may enroll in graduate and professional school courses with instructor consent.
 In all cases, the registration, class schedules, and exam policies for these courses are those of the graduate or professional school: students are expected to follow the rules, procedures, and deadlines of the divisions or schools in which they are registered.

-Students who plan to take graduate or professional school courses should first consult their College Adviser and are limited to six professional school course registrations.
+Students who plan to take graduate or professional school courses should first consult their College Adviser.

 First-year students may not register for professional school courses.

 Students in the College may register for courses offered by the Chicago Booth School of Business.
 Students who wish to enroll in these courses must follow the Chicago Booth rules, procedures, and deadlines, which in some cases will differ significantly from the College.
 For further information, refer to the Booth School of Business Student Handbook for more information on its policies.

 College students may not take MBA-level Booth classes in their graduating quarter, unless the course is not needed for graduation.
 Early final grades for BUSN 2XXXX-level courses will be allowed for students who need them for graduation.
 For additional information, students may consult the FAQ or contact the Booth Registrar's Office.